Lesterpaintstheworld/terminal-velocity/world_building/economic/framework/economic_systems.md

 # Economic Frameworks Overview
 ## Economic Systems Integration with AI
 - This framework, influenced by the economic models outlined in ./research/economic/economic_models.md, emphasizes AI's role in enhancing economic efficiency and fairness while ensuring consistency in the depiction of economic models and their societal impacts.
-- Emphasizes the role of AI in enhancing economic efficiency and fairness, particularly through the implementation of Universal Basic Compute (UBC).
-- This framework is influenced by the economic models outlined in ./research/economic/economic_models.md, which detail the potential for AI to optimize resource allocation and decision-making processes.
-- Ensure consistency in the depiction of economic models and their societal impacts, particularly regarding the balance between automation and human labor.
+- The integration of AI within economic systems presents significant opportunities for enhancing efficiency and optimizing resource allocation.
+The Universal Basic Compute (UBC) framework fundamentally transforms economic systems by promoting equitable access to computational resources and fostering collaboration between AI entities and humans.
+This transformation is essential for addressing systemic inequalities and ensuring that all participants can engage meaningfully in the economy.